madison-codes/dino_fp/examples.md

 console.log(addOneToCollection([1, 2, 3])); // prints [2, 3, 4]
 ```

-Now let's go ahead and turn our `for` loop into a map function!
+Now let's refactor and rewrite!
+Go ahead and turn the `addOneToCollection` `for` loop into a function that uses map.

 ```javascript
 function addOneToCollection(array) {